Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 Time to read: 2 minutes

-A recent survey in PRmoment, showed that most freelancers charge between £200 and £500 a day.
-So where might you fit in?
+A recent survey in PRmoment showed that most freelancers charge between £200 and £500 a day.
+So, where might you fit in?
 The next few posts share my ideas on how you decide what to charge.
-Hopefully useful if you are considering becoming a freelance comms consultant, starting out, or just sense your business model might be a bit broken.

-Though this is where you start.
+Though this is where you start:

-– Days in the year 365
+• Days in the year: 365

-– Less main public holidays 5
+• Minus main public holidays: 5

-– Days available to work 220 ( standard industry figure)
+• Days available to work: 220 ( standard industry figure)

 Now assume that 50% of that time you are not doing client work, either because there just isn’t any, or because you are working but not being ‘paid’ for it, eg admin, networking, training, research, marketing, pitching, preparing materials etc. That leaves 110 days to cover your budget, plus tax plus expenses.

-So sticking with our notional sum of £18,000 a year,
+Let’s stick with our notional sum of £18,000 a year.

-Plus expenses say 15% £2,700 ( if you are working from home, can easily be more if you are not),
+Plus expenses, say 15% £2,700 ( if you work from home, it can be easier than if you are not).

-Plus tax, say 25% £4,500.
+Plus tax, say 25% = £4,500.

-So in theory you need to earn around £25,200, to give you £18,000 and meet that £1,500 budget.
+Theoretically, you need to earn around £25,200 to give you £18,000 and meet that £1,500 budget.

-Step 4) Calculating the notional day rate
+Step 4: Freelance pricing and calculating the notional day rate

-£25,200 /110 days = £229/day notional day rate.
+In our model, that’s £25,200 /110 days = £229/day notional day rate.

 Next blog: how does that compare to what the market will bear?
 Favourably we hope.
 After that, take a look at when to discount your work so that you find that sweet spot that keeps your clients happy and your finances healthy.